UPUA Establishes Sexual Health Awareness Day and Passes Six Additional Legislations

 Resolution #44-11: “Supporting the Addition of Specific Student Resources to First Year Seminar Courses” was brought to the floor by College of Ag.
 Sciences Representative Jonathan Stephens.
 Currently, professors are not required to inform students of any specific resources or learning tools.
 This resolution supports amendments to the University Faculty Senate Policy that would require the First Year Seminar courses to give information about resources such as CAPS, the Student Disability Resource Center and the Women’s Resource Center.
 The resolution passed with a vote of 34-1.

 Resolution #45-11: “Support for H.R.
 1127 – Student Loan Fairness Act” was brought to the floor by At-Large Representative Michael Straw.
 H.R.
-1127 advocates for the federal expansion of loan forgiveness programs and caps on interest rates for federal student loans, as well as the ability to refinance private loans.
+1127 advocates for the federal expansion of loan forgiveness programs and caps on interest rates for federal student loans, as well as the ability to refinance private loans with many refinancing options provided by loan providers similar to SoFi and many others.
 The resolution passed unanimously.

 Resolution #46-11: “Opposition to Proposed Amendments to State College Commercial Incentive District Signature Development Project Requirements” was brought to the floor by At-Large Representative Michael Straw.
 Currently, there was a proposal submitted to the State College Planning Commision to amend the Signature Development conditional use provisions which would limit the height of some residential buildings in the West End district of downtown.
 This resolution urges the State College Borough Council to reject the proposed amendment in order to allow further development in the West End district downtown.
 The resolution passed with a vote of 29-6.